-Historical background - a very new scientific field...
+Historical background - a new scientific field...

+- One direction: computer graphics (end of 1980's)

+- Statistical physics (1990's)

+- Many more or less similar units

-- One direction: computer graphics (end of 1980's) - Statistical physics (1990's)\ - Introduction - the concept of Self-propelled particles (SPP) - The assumption that the motion of the moving units are controlled by interactions with their neighbours - Randomness (noise) has a fundamental role - Spontaneous ordering equilibrium phase transition - Many more or less similar units - It was a very unconventional idea back in the 1990's to extend the concepts of statistical physics to these active, non-equilibrium systems - Actuality: Lars Onsager Price 2020
+- the concept of Self-propelled particles (SPP)

+- The assumption that the motion of the moving units are controlled by interactions with their neighbours

+- Randomness (noise)

+- Spontaneous ordering

+- It was a very unconventional idea back in the 1990's to extend the concepts of statistical physics to these active, nonequilibrium systems

+- Actuality: Lars Onsager Price 2020

-\ T. Vicsek, A. Czirók, E. Ben-Jacob, I. Cohen and O. Shochet: Novel type of phase transition in system of self-driven particles.
+^{} T. Vicsek, A. Czirók, E. Ben-Jacob, I. Cohen and O. Shochet: Novel type of phase transition in system of self-driven particles.
 Physical review letters, 75(6), 1226.
 1995

-From a present point of view...
+From a more broad point of view...